telefonicaid/iotagent-json/docs/usermanual.md

  ]
 ```

-Examples of these `ngsi-ld` payloads are:
+Examples of these `ngsild` payloads are:

 ```
  {